google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_classification_in_cjk/content.md

 </figure>

 Modern serifs in Korean could have several different characteristics.
-Noto Serif KR is a classic modern serif, with humanist letterforms and distinctive elements.
+[Noto Serif KR](https://fonts.google.com/noto/specimen/Noto+Serif+KR) is a classic modern serif, with humanist letterforms and distinctive elements.
 Nanum Myeongjo is a more unusual modern serif, with stiff elements, and larger than Noto Serif KR.
-Even though the typeface has strong uniqueness, as long as the typeface is intended for text usage, it is considered a modern serif, not a display.
+Even though the typeface has a strong uniqueness, as long as it’s intended for text usage, it’s considered a modern serif, not a display.

 The sans serif classification in Korean is more of a development of the design rather than a classification category.
-Typical old-style Korean sans serif will have full-width square letterform, and each component has a wider range of different sizing to forcibly fit the square form.
+Typical old-style Korean sans serifs will have full-width square letterform, and each component has a wider range of different sizing to forcibly fit the square form.

 <figure>